MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-export.md

 Now that you have created one or more segments using the **Segment builder** screen, you are ready to start acting upon your data.
 Make sure to first visit the [**Segments** section](pm-segments.md) if you haven't done so.

-At present, you can export any of your segments to both a CSV file and a Customer Engagement location.
+At present, you can export any of your segments to both a CSV. file and a Dynamics 365 for Sales location.
 In the future, we will add additional segment export options.

 1. Both options are available within the **Segments** page.

    - First, select (...) within a specific segment's tile.
    - Then, select the **Export** option from the actions menu.
    - Lastly, choose between a CSV format and a specific Dynamics 365 for Sales destination.
-Note: Currently, only Dynamics 365 for Sales destinations are supported.

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-csv.png "Segmentation export")